-This design depicts the infamous Bedlam scene.
-Hockney brought Hogarth’s original works into the twentieth-century with colourful crossing hatching and parallel lines which skilfully create the stage’s sense of depth.
+The design of the poster below depicts the infamous Bedlam scene.
+Hockney brought Hogarth’s original works into the twentieth century with colourful crossing hatching and parallel lines which skilfully created the stage’s sense of depth.

 The celebrated designer’s new prints are now on display at her beautiful store in Marylebone.
 Here are a few highlights from the launch event.

 Learn about the stories behind the famous football prints and posters in our collection.